How We Work

 Although not directly part of our investigative work, Ombudsman Toronto also offers consultation

-to all City divisions, agencies and corporations within our jurisdiction to help improve services.
+to all City divisions, agencies, corporations and adjudicative bodies within our jurisdiction to help improve services.
 This is known as "proactive ombudsmanship".
 We offer outreach sessions

 to help the public learn about our work.